-At Yale, we are committed to providing you with the highest level of up-to-date, excellent and compassionate care.
-We understand that a diagnosis of neurogenic bladder can have a significant impact on your quality of life.
-Yale Urology is staffed by experts who respect you and understand your concerns and needs.
-We look forward to working with you, and we will develop a treatment plan that works for your individual lifestyle and we will coordinate that plan with the treatments provided by the rest of your healthcare team, including neurologists, physiatrists, and primary care specialists.
-We value communication and cooperation as vital components of your healing process.
+A diagnosis of neurogenic bladder can have a significant impact on your quality of life, and our urologists are ready to develop a treatment plan that is sensitive to your needs and works for your individual lifestyle.
+Our multidisciplinary team of experts will coordinate with the treatments provided by the rest of your healthcare team, including neurologists, physiatrists, and primary care specialists.

-Yale is a premier academic health center, affiliated with one of the best research institutions in the world.
-Our mission in the Department of Urology at Yale is to perform research and discover next generation methods for treatments of diseases like neurogenic bladder.
-Our faculty members participate in cutting-edge clinical trials, and we are continually looking for new ways to adopt innovative treatments from around the globe as new advances come to light.
+Our mission is to perform research and discover next generation methods for treatments of conditions like neurogenic bladder.
+Our physicians lead and participate in cutting-edge clinical trials, and we are continually looking for new ways to adopt innovative treatments from around the world as new advances come to light.
 We are well equipped to deliver currently available treatment options for neurogenic bladder including sacral neuromodulation, onabotulinumtoxin A bladder injections, and complex bladder reconstructive surgery.
-(See section on Reconstructive Urology for more information.)

 What is Neurogenic Bladder?A neurogenic bladder is the condition when the bladder and urethral sphincter muscle (USM) function abnormally due to a nerve or neurologic problem such as spinal cord injury, spina bifida, cauda equina syndrome, multiple sclerosis, stroke, transverse myelitis, brain tumors, cerebral aneurysms, Parkinson's Disease, Alzheimer's Disease, multiple system atrophy (MSA), and other degenerative nerve disorders.